Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Single-photon protocol

 The information leakage is bounded by $ H(e_p)$, where the $H(x) = -x\log_2(x) - (1-x)\log_2(1-x)$ denotes the binary Shannon entropy function and the $e_p$ is the phase error rate of the $Z$ basis, which is described as

 which is invariant as if the relation in Eq.(\ref{state_relations}) is met.
-In another word, Eve's information can be precisely bounded even if the test basis may have a large misalignment.
-The secret key rate is described as
+In another word, Eve's information can be precisely bounded even if the "X basis" is unbalanced.
+We note that the $e_p$ would jump to 0.5 in several extreme cases that the four quantum states are not different from each other (One may see Supplemental Material for more details.).
+The secret key rate (SKR) is described by the Shor-Preskill formula \cite{shor2000simple}